rahulraj0811/HR-Data-Analytics/README.md

 # HR-Data-Analytics
-Human Resource Data Analysis for the year 2000 - 2020 using Microsoft SQL Server Database and visualized the trends and insights using Microsoft Power BI.
+Human Resource Data Analysis project using Sample HR Dataset from year 2000 - 2020.
+Analyzed the dataset using Microsoft SQL Server Database and visualized the trends and insights using Microsoft Power BI.

 Preview: